boniolp/boniolp.github.io/index.md

 -  Unsupervised and supervised anomaly detection methods for large time series.
 -  Machine learning for time series analytics.

+## News

+I am looking for an intern starting in september.
+More info [here](https://boniolp.github.io/topics).

 ## Students